 How To Buy Your Unit

-There are a few different ways to go about purchasing a new air conditioner.
+Trane Ac 1st FloorThere are a few different ways to go about purchasing a new central air conditioner.
 You can buy it from a local retail supplier or even some online retailers or wholesalers.
-When you go this route, you’re left having to figure out how you’ll install it.
+When you go this route, you will be left having to figure out how you’ll install it.
+You may not be able to hire a professional HVAC company to install a unit you purchased yourself.

 The other option, more commonly used, is purchasing a unit from the HVAC company you choose for installation.
 Purchasing from an approved dealer allows you to take advantage of rebates and other incentives.
 Plus, you know the company responsible for serving the unit should it malfunction prematurely.